-B. Notice and Opportunity to Contest
+B. Notice of and Opportunity to Contest Findings

-VA Internal Providers: Before taking any adverse action based on reviews performed after receiving the results of the match, VA will provide due process to all internal providers in accordance with VA Handbook 5021 and Pub.
-L. 115-41, the VA Accountability First Act of 2017 (38 U.S.C. § 713 and § 714).
+VA Internal Providers: Before taking any adverse action based on reviews performed after receiving the results of the match, VA will provide due process to all internal providers in accordance with VA Handbook 5021.

 VA External Providers: Where adverse information is uncovered during independent reviews performed as a result of the match, VA will process the action according to the terms of the program or agreement governing the provider's relationship with VA.

 When notification to the individual is required, VA will provide an opportunity to explain the circumstances prior to making a final eligibility determination and provide appropriate due process based on the regulations and VA policies governing the VA Healthcare program under which the provider provides care.

 VII.
-DISPOSITION OF MATCHED RECORDS
+DISPOSITION OF MATCHED ITEMS